misalcedo/vr/README.md

 Currently, there is no support for other solutions mentioned in the literature such as sending a predict message, waiting for `f` responses and deterministically merging the values.

+## Log Compaction

+Supports log compaction by regularly taking checkpoints of the service state to be durably stored.
+A service must be restore-able from a checkpoint.
+Once a large enough suffix of checkpoints exists, the log may be compacted to remove all operations included in the last checkpoint before the suffix.

+For example, imagine a configuration that takes a checkpoint every 5 minutes and keeps the last 3 checkpoints.
+The log will be compacted on the 4th checkpoint and any operations whose application state is reflected in 1st checkpoint will be removed from the log.

 ## TODOs

 - Define mechanism for recovering replicas to fetch configuration upon receiving a protocol message.